An Excerpt from active measures: part ii

 “I heard al-Fayyad was putting on a show.”

-The Range Rover stopped and Taghavi let himself out.
+The Lexus stopped and Taghavi let himself out.
 Mozaffari and Zamanian were soon at his side.
-Al-Sabih moved around to him, quickly supported by the remainder of his security detail—the Iraqis Hassan Hadi, Heydar Ali, and Mohammed al-Jaberi—who poured from the nearest chase car.
+Al-Sabih moved around to him, quickly supported by the remainder of his protective detail—the Iraqis Hassan Hadi, Heydar Ali, and Mohammed al-Jaberi—from the nearest chase car.
 The rest of his delegation, Hojjatoleslam Hajisadeghi, General Pakpour, General Zolghadr, and Admiral Ahmadian, emerged from another SUV, as did Hatem, al-Amerli, and the others.

 Awaiting him stood Dr. Faleh al-Fayyad and a host of Iraqi military officers, Shi’ite parliamentarians, and Baghdad technocrats.
 “Mohandis!” al-Fayyad said jovially, pecking him on either cheek.
 “As-salamu ‘alaykum.”